po1sigala/live/01-Class-Content/18-NoSQL-dev/02-Homework/README.md

 * Repository contains a high-quality README with description and a link to a walkthrough video.

+### Bonus: +10 Points

+* Application deletes a user's associated thoughts when the user is deleted.

 ## Review

 You are required to submit BOTH of the following for review: